cmlaverdiere/Four-to-the-Fifth/README.md

 Four-to-the-Fifth
 =================

-This is a group project for UMBC's software engineering course, CMSC 345.
+This is a group project for a software engineering course.

 | Team members       | Role               |
 | ------------------ | ----------------   |